vinay-winai/hash-node-blogs/cludk3vwi000008l00zzchtl3.md

 ---

-**Note:** Consider the C++ vector in place of the Python list, i.e., assume a contiguous memory layout, and items as values are stored in a dynamic array instead of item references.

-If we want to delete at any location without changing the order of items in the array, the time complexity of each delete would be linear, O(N) for traversal + O(N) additionally because all the items after the deleted one have to be shifted backward by one position.
+If we want to delete an item from an array at a random position without changing the order of items in the array, the time complexity of such operation would be linear, O(N) for traversal + additional O(N) for shifting all the items after the deleted position backward.

-A simple solution to avoid the shifts would be to mark the items as deleted(tomb\_stone) instead of actually removing them.
-This operation is as simple as replacing the item with an item of the same type and the one you would not expect to be present in your scenario.
-For example, if you are holding order\_ids as type int, you wouldn't use 0 as id so choose 0 as your tomb\_stone.
+A simple solution to avoid the shifts would be to mark the items as deleted(`tomb_stone`) instead of actually removing them.
+This operation is as simple as replacing the item with another item of the same type, the one you would not expect to be present in your scenario.
+For example, if you are holding order\_ids as type int, you wouldn't use 0 as id so choose 0 as the `tomb_stone`.
 With this single optimization, we made deletion in arrays orders of magnitudes faster than linked lists deletion even though both have the same time complexity ( traversal O(N) + deletion O(1) ).
 This is because arrays store items compactly and contiguously which means lots of cache hits hence blazingly fast.

 With the above approach, there is one issue, memory fragmentation.
-If we keep deleted items forever, memory consumed by those unwanted items is wasted; the compactness of the data structure is reduced which in turn increases cache misses, impacting performance over time.
+If we keep deleted items forever, memory consumed by those unused items is wasted; the compactness of the data structure is reduced which in turn increases cache misses, impacting performance over time.

-Here is how we solve the above issue problem by applying the mark and sweep algo which is used by several garbage collectors.
+Here is how we solve the above issue problem by applying the mark and sweep algorithm which is used by several garbage collectors.
 I will provide a basic implementation of that below.

 ```python
 # setup